himanshuc3/blog/src/content/hello-world.md

 Hopefully this is the first of of many pieces of articles to follow up.
 I am not much into reading novels or the practice of regular writing, so I would like to apologize for any grammatical, structural or technical mistakes that are to follow.

 I have mostly worked in React professionally and dabbled a bit in Vue.js.
-To add to the sparsness, I have rarely worked on backend or systems development.
-Therefore the likes of svelte, node.js, golang could also be featured in the articles from the perspective of a frontend soyboy.
+To add to the sparsness of my technical expertise, I have rarely worked on backend or systems development.
+Therefore this blog will act as a medium of conveying my ongoing experiments including but not exhaustive of [svelte](https://svelte.dev/), [node.js](https://nodejs.org/en), [golang](https://go.dev/) from the perspective of a typical frontend soyboy.

 ![React meme](./images/reactmeme.png)

-Recently theprimeagen[^2] has also edged in the direction of tooling and I’ve gotten spoilt into a world in which I feel very much like a foreign entity.
-So expect to hear my agonies on vim, ansible and so forth.
+Recently I've also been sucked into the rabbit hole of developer productivity (thanks to theprimeagen[^2]) which wastes a lot of my time counterintuitively.
+And as much as I'd like to bash my keyboard everytime I have to hit a bunch of keystrokes for copying ten lines in vim, it just looks way cooler while sharing screen to let go of.
+So, you can expect to see me agonizing about my tooling journey in vim, ansible and more buzz words.

+And as a filler between the technical musings, you would also see me write articles about the architecture, or rather the non-existence of it, in my surroundings supported by some crappy photography.

+Logging out.
+Have a nice day

+Himanshu

 ![Import * from 'lodash'](./images/lodashmeme.jpg)